jacobandreas/writing/_posts/2012-01-20-on-the-core-curriculum.md

 much time as I have reading classics in fulfillment of an engineering degree, and it's a testament to the careful design of our program that the same books are relevant nearly a century after CC was first held.
-This is the American vision of undergraduate education in its purest and oldest form.
-We did not invent the liberal arts, but we did, with the "War Issues" course that became CC and eventually the LitHum-CC-Global Core trivium, champion the notion that the liberal arts demand a central place in the modern college.

-But why should they?
+But why bother?
 Once upon a time Columbia and its brethren were little more than finishing schools for the upper classes; in such circumstances this education was necessary because the cultivation of cultural literacy was the primary purpose of a college, a means to impress people who had been similarly